 School age children: Will have a quiet place to study or relax, access to appropriate materials and activities, and will have ample time for large muscle activities and to participate in food preparation.

 Children under two years of age: Will have a flexible schedule, which reflects the child's individual needs.
 They will be given individual attention including lots of time for talking.
 The body position of non-mobile infants and their location in the center will be changed frequently.
-We will provide safe, open spaces for children whom are creeping and crawling.
+We will provide safe, open spaces for children who are creeping and crawling.
 Infants and toddlers will be encouraged to play with a wide variety of safe toys and objects.

 A written report will be maintained documenting what each child ate, when they slept and when they wet or soiled a diaper.
 Parents will use this report to share information with us about the child’s night and morning activities and disposition.